deepin-community/ocaml-dune/doc/sites.rst

 .. _sites:

 ***************************************
-How to load additional files at runtime
+How to Load Additional Files at Runtime
 ***************************************

-There are many ways for applications to load files at runtime and Dune provides a well tested, key-in-hand portable system for doing so.
+There are many ways for applications to load files at runtime and Dune provides a well-tested, key-in-hand portable system for doing so.
 The Dune model works by defining ``sites`` where files will be installed and looked up at runtime.
 At runtime, each site is associated to a list of directories which contain the files added in the site.